show_page.php1 : dm19.jpg

 HISTORY: This cat had a history of intermittent vomiting and failure to gain weight.
 Abdominal radiographs revealed a mass at the gastric pylorus.
 Exploratory laparotomy revealed a thickened gastric pylorus region characterized by a thickened wall and roughened mucosal surface.

 HISTOPATHOLOGIC DESCRIPTION: Stomach, pylorus: Affecting 90% of this section, the wall of the pylorus is transmurally effaced by a mass-forming proliferation of innumerable large, plump fibroblasts arranged in long, interlacing streams and bundles intertwined with thick bands of branching, anastomosing, herringbone patterned, fibrous connective tissue of variable maturity ranging from loose and immature to dense and sclerotic.
 Admixed are abundant eosinophils and fewer macrophages and plasma cells.
 The overlying mucosa is extensively lost (ulcerated); within the remaining overlying and adjacent mucosa, gastric glands are decreased in number and often dilated, and the lamina propria is expanded by increased fibrous connective tissue and slightly increased numbers of lymphocytes, plasma cells, histiocytes, and eosinophils.
 The interface between the mucosa and the fibrous mass is composed of a large bed of granulation tissue which blends imperceptibly with the advancing front of the fibrous mass.
-At the edges of the fibrous mass, muscle fibers of the tunica muscularis are shrunken and hypereosinophilic (atrophy and necrosis), and are surrounded by infiltrating fibrous connective tissue.
+At the edges of the fibrous mass, muscle fibers of the tunica muscularis are shrunken and hypereosinophilic (atrophy and necrosis) and surrounded by infiltrating fibrous connective tissue.
 Fibrous connective tissue infiltrates and expands perivascular tissue throughout much of the remaining muscular tunics.
 There are multiple lymphoid nodules within the serosa, and serosal vessels are often surrounded by edema and moderate numbers of eosinophils and lymphocytes.

 MORPHOLOGIC DIAGNOSES: Stomach: Gastritis, eosinophilic and sclerosing, transmural, focally extensive, marked, with ulceration, Persian, feline.